2025 NRL Grand Final: Lead up to the grand final

-Immediately after Brisbane beat Penrith to book their spot in the final, Melbourne prop Stefano Utoikamanu directed criticisms towards players in Brisbane's team, saying, "I don’t want to name names.
-There are a lot of people I think are a bit stuck up."
-Utoikamanu continued, "There are going to be a lot of people I want to run at, a lot of people I don’t like on this team".
+Immediately after Brisbane beat Penrith to book their spot in the final, Melbourne prop Stefano Utoikamanu directed criticisms towards players in Brisbane's team, who he refused to name, saying, "There are a lot of people I think are a bit stuck up.
+There are going to be a lot of people I want to run at, a lot of people I don’t like on this team".
 When asked about Utoikamanu's comments, Brisbane's prop, Payne Haas, took a different approach, not wanting to add fuel to the fire, saying they would "focus on ourselves" and "worry about our own preparation".
 Maguire was asked about Utoikamanu's comments and stated that each player has their own motivations and that it would not faze his team.
 Melbourne coach Craig Bellamy was "surprised" by Utoikamanu's comments, but opted not to comment further.
 Former Storm captain, Cameron Smith, was also "surprised" at Utoikamanu's comments, elaborating Melbourne's and Bellamy's "under the radar" approach to media in previous grand finals.
 Smith emphasised the importance of Utoikamanu playing a great game and not allowing the comments to backfire on the rest of the team.

-Bellamy set an NRL record, reaching 11 grand finals as a coach, the most in NRL history, surpassing former Brisbane coach Wayne Bennett in the process.
+Bellamy set an NRL record, reaching 11 grand finals as a coach, the most in NRL history.
 In addition, Melbourne had won seventeen of the past nineteen games against Brisbane, with their only two losses occurring during the 2023 qualifying final and round 27 earlier in the year.
+Additionally, Bellamy's coaching record against Maguire was 14 wins and two losses.
 Melbourne as a club were looking for their first premiership without Smith, Billy Slater or Cooper Cronk since 1999.

-One notable talking point, was the NRL's decision to place Melbourne's preliminary final on Friday and Brisbane's on a Sunday to avoid a clash with the AFL final that occurred between the Brisbane Lions and Geelong Cats on Saturday.
+A notable talking point, was the NRL's decision to place Melbourne's preliminary final on Friday and Brisbane's on a Sunday to avoid a clash with the AFL final that occurred between the Brisbane Lions and Geelong Cats on Saturday.
 The main criticism stemming from Melbourne being given an extra two days of rest and preparation, citing it as an unfair advantage.
 Bellamy admitted that he believed it gave his team an advantage, while Maguire disagreed with the discourse by mentioning the turnaround from State of Origin, having a smaller timeframe and not making much of a difference in team performance.